amalpoulose/Single-Linked-list/README.md

 7. Reverse data
 8. Find number of nodes

-To compile use make command on terminal
+To compile using makefile :

+         make
-To run use ./outfile
+To run use:
+     ./outfile

 Static library and Dynamic library also included (liblnkd.a,liblnkd.so).